 WV House of Delegates

 After the November 2022 election, Jefferson County will be represented by 4 members in the House of Delegates.
-In addition to redrawing the district lines, the legislature split the remaining 33 multi-member Delegate districts into single-member districts, so there are now 100 districts across the state, with numbers 97, 98, 99 and 100 representing Jefferson County (see map, right).
+In addition to redrawing the district lines, the legislature split the remaining 33 multi-member Delegate districts into single-member districts, so there are now 100 districts across the state, with numbers 97, 98, 99 and 100 representing Jefferson County (see map, left).

 The 97th district groups Democratic incumbent John Doyle of Jefferson County with Republican incumbent John Hardy of Berkeley County.
 The footprint of the district extends northward from Route 9, loops around Shepherdstown to the west, then dips down around the north of Willowdale and runs down Shepherd Grade Road past University Drive before it turns to the river right outside the town limits.
 The boundary line to the west of Shepherdstown is just past the shopping center on Route 45.
 Roughly two-thirds of the population is in Berkeley County and one-third is in Jefferson County.